josh-perry/love-cookbook/content/guides/love/filesystem.md

 ## Running Files
-Reading files is not the save as running them - if you were to read the contents of one of our 'mod' `.lua` files you'd just get the raw contents back.
+Reading files is not the same as running them - if you were to read the contents of one of our 'mod' `.lua` files you'd just get the raw contents back.
 ```lua
 love.filesystem.write('mods/mod1.lua', 'print("Hello World!")')
 local data = love.filesystem.read('mods/mod1.lua')